blaclay/phase-1-javascript-project-mode/README.md

 JavaScript Project Mode: Top New York Times Headlines app, AKA "API-Lication"

 This app displays the top headlines from The New York Times (NYT).
 You can choose the article category from a dropdown list beneath the title.
+Hovering over an article expands it to show more information.
+Clicking on the image or the link provided when expanded will take you to the respective article on The New York Times website.